pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

   --geno 0.05 --maf 0.01 --out 1kg
 ```

-This step removed 315,046 SNPs with too many missing genotypes, and an
+This command removes 315,046 SNPs with too many missing genotypes, and
-additional 281593 SNPs removed with minor allele frequencies less than
+an additional 281,593 SNPs with minor allele frequencies less than
-1%. *Explain very briefly what the output files are, and point to
-PLINK docs for more details.*
+1%.

-Next, retain genotype data only for variants in the dbSNP reference
+Next, retain genotype data only for the variants in the dbSNP
-database (these are SNPs with ids starting with "rs").
+reference database (these are SNPs with ids starting with "rs").
+This
+step is only taken to make the size of the data set more manageable
+for our statistical analyses.

 ```bash
 grep rs 1kg.bim | grep -v SNP 1kg.bim | cut -f 2 > markers.txt